 Helping Wounded Narcissists

-With the support of a good therapist (and lots of patience and “boundaried compassion “from people who love them) wounded narcissists can feel more safe and accepting of themselves.
-Becoming more vulnerable and authentic creates a lot of anxiety for them, but it's also the path forward.
+With the support of a good therapist (as well as lots of patience and “boundaried compassion” from people who love them), wounded narcissists can feel more safe and accepting of themselves.
+Although becoming more vulnerable and authentic can create a lot of anxiety for them, it’s also the path forward.
 However, before achieving this, it is significant to make them feel like talking to you is a safe space, and they can be vulnerable with you.
 You may ask them why they feel a certain way.
 Let them share what’s on their mind and listen.

-Wounded narcissists should also identify what their feelings made them do.
+Wounded narcissists may need help identifying what their feelings made them do.